 The secretariat will make a call to members for agenda items and papers at least 3 weeks prior to meetings.
 A finalised agenda and supporting papers will be circulated by the secretariat via email at least 1 week prior to a meeting.

-A quorum normally consists of not less than 50 per cent of members representing separate organisations.
+A quorum normally consists of not less than 50 per cent of members.
 Notwithstanding this, the Chair, in consultation with the secretariat, has the right to decide whether the numbers attending are sufficient to allow a meeting to be effective.

 Members are asked to notify the secretariat, giving as much notice as possible, if they are unable to attend a meeting.
 This will enable the consideration of an alternative date if there are only small numbers of members available.